bma-code/BD-Polaris-CTF3-Codesight-Lab/README.md

 ## CONFIGURE CODE SIGHT
 ![](https://img.shields.io/badge/steps-blueviolet?style=for-the-badge)
 1. Download a ZIP file of this lab from [GitHub](https://github.com/itsnotjason/polaris-codesight-lab) and extract to your local computer
-2. In your termainal navigate to the application folder (where the pom.xml file is) and Type: [ code . ] and hit enter
+2. From the command line navigate to the application folder (where the pom.xml file is) and Type: [ code . ] and hit enter
 3. VS Code should now appear, with your files from your folder loaded into the file explorer and a Code Sight window, "Choose a Product" should appear
 4. Under the Existing Polaris user? menu, choose "Connect to Polaris"
 5. Add your Polaris URL (if different than default)
 6. Add your Access Token (saved from Lab#2, or create a new one)
 7. Test Connection and Save Settings once successful
-8. Under the Status menu one the bottom left, click "Products and Licenses"
+8. Under the Status menu on the bottom left side, click "Products and Licenses"
 9. We have installed connectivity to Polaris, but there are 2 ways to run scans.
-An scan as you code with Rapid Scan Static, and a full scan with Polaris.
+You can scan as you code with Rapid Scan Static, and a full scan with Polaris.
 Click "Install" next to the "Code Analysis (Rapid Scan Stactic) under the Polaris option.

 ## SCAN AS YOU CODE
 ![](https://img.shields.io/badge/steps-blueviolet?style=for-the-badge)
 1. Under the Local View on the left menu, click the gear cog to open scan settings
-2. Click the [ + ] button to add scan types, and choose Polaris
+2. Click the [ + ] button to add scan types within the Code Sight Scan Configurations, and choose Polaris
 3. Use defaults, but change "Server Projects" and set to use the application you setup in Polaris during previous Labs and click Apply
 4. Click the [ + ] button once again and choose Rapid Scan Static and click Apply
 5. Under the Local View on the left menu, lets change this from Manual Scan to Automatic Scan